forestgrape/coronavirus/index.md

 In their very illustrative paper [Chan et al.](#chan) show that the Sars-Cov-1 keeps its infectiousness in dry form so this form transmission is possible in theory.

-When avoiding the influenza aerosol spread is avoiding somebody’s reek of alcohol, then in the dry form model this corresponds to avoiding a smoker's smoke.
+When avoiding the influenza aerosol spread is avoiding somebody’s reek of alcohol, then in the dry form model, this corresponds to avoiding a smoker's smoke.
 The latter is much more difficult since smoke remains in the air for much longer and can diffuse to other rooms.
 Just smelling would be the theoretical possibility of an infection.
 But for the odds to be in two digits percentages, one needs likely to be that close to a person that the cloths would be smelling.
 Thus the proposed model would also indicate adopting protection measures.

-### Evidences
+### Evidence for Dry Form Transmission

 #### Evidence from Biological Properties
 The cell entry receptor used by SARS-Cov-1 and SARS-Cov-2 is ACE2 [LiF](#lif),[Hoffmann](#hoffmann),[Jiang](#jiang).
 ACE2 is apically expressed on lung alveolar epithelial cells [Timens](#timens).
-In the upper respiratory tract only the basal layer of the non-keratinized squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens),[Lau](#lau).
+In the upper respiratory tract, only the basal layer of the non-keratinized squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens),[Lau](#lau).
 Both the barrier function of the apical cell layer and the fact that other Coronavirinae, namely 229E, infect the cells from the apical surface [McCray](#mccray) suggest that this is the case too for Betacoronaviruses.
 Therefore - to achieve infection - SARS-Cov-1 and SARS-Cov-2 need to enter the lung.
-This is conistent with the viral loads observed in different part of the body: The only location where all patients had viral loads was the lung [Farcas et al](#farcas).
+This is consistent with the viral loads observed in different parts of the body: The only location where all patients had viral loads was the lung [Farcas et al](#farcas).
 The fact that through swab tests there are viruses in the nose and the mouth can be attributed to breathing them out ([Kleinstreuer et al](#kleinstreuer) have shown that upon exhale particles are deposited in the nose).
 A real infection in parts of the body would likely yield viral load in the lymph nodes too [to be confirmed, citation needed].

 From the above argumentation lung entry for Sars-Cov-1/2 is crucial for infection.
 The physiology of the airways is such that particles are absorbed as early as possible and the heavier the earlier [Stuart](#stuart), [Balley](#bailey), [KL](#kleinstreuer).
 	- Droplets mostly don't enter the lung.
-	- Aerosols which are smaller than 10 μm  can enter the lung.
+	- Aerosols that are smaller than 10 μm [KL](#kleinstreuer) can enter the lung.
 But at a size of at least 0.1 μm they are not well deposited (the Sars-Cov-2 diameter is between 50 and 200 nm [citation to be added].
 	- Tiny, dry and sticky (Spike-Glycoprotein) particulates may have a higher deposition rate on the lung alveolar epithelial cells and less clearance [to be confirmed and citation to be added, work in progress]. <br><br>

 =====